-With The Witches celebrating its 30th anniversary this week, George Nash takes a look at the legacy of Nicolas Roeg’s terrifying family film…
+With The Witches celebrating its 30th anniversary, George Nash takes a look at the legacy of Nicolas Roeg’s terrifying family film…

 In the filmography of the late British director Nicolas Roeg — a career spanning just shy of 50 years — two movies stand out from the rest.
 Both are adaptations of literary texts.
 Both begin with the death of a child.
 Both centre around a family ravaged by tragedy.
 Both involve people being murdered.

 The difference is that one is a dark, brooding thriller inspired by a Daphne du Maurier short story.
 The other is a kid’s film based on a Roald Dahl book.